OctopusDeploy/blog/blog/2025-05/tpf/index.md

 But that focuses on how you deliver functionality to users.
 Feature toggles are so much more useful than progressively delivering functionality to users.

 Feature toggles can answer the question "Am I building the right thing?"
-Combining feature toggles with trunk-based development, incrementally adds functionality to a feature until it is complete.
-Features can be built using milestones.
-A user segment can be created per milestone, allowing for faster feedback.
+Combining feature toggles with trunk-based development, you can incrementally add functionality to a feature until it is complete.
+What's powerful is you can let users try the functionality in production as it is being built.
+Concepts such as pre-alpha, alpha, and beta are possible for your application.

 1. Pre-alpha - internal or staff users can [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) new functionality.
 2. Alpha - early access to a subset of (willing) users for early feedback.
 These users have to be willing to accept incomplete functionality and be willing to provide detailed feedback.
 3. Beta - test near complete functionality with a larger group of users before everyone.
 Ideally, users can volunteer easily.
 Beta testers ensure the feature works "at scale" and there are no unknown show-stopping bugs.

+Depending on the feature, each stage can last a few weeks to months.
+That will increase the likelihood of all unknown use cases being discovered.

 The advantages to this approach are numerous for building new features: